-That is great advice for huge brands or well-respected leaders in an industry but for the rest of us we need a link building plan in place before hand.
+That is great advice for huge brands or well-respected leaders in an industry but for the rest of us who don’t believe in link building myths, we need a link building strategy in place beforehand.

 It would be like the allied powers during WWII just saying, “we’re going to just start dropping bombs everywhere and hopefully we’ll hit the enemy and win the war.”

 If you don’t have a linking strategy in place when you link build, you never really know if you are going to be successful.